vegasbrianc/crypto-currency-tracker/README.md

 <img src="https://github.com/vegasbrianc/prometheus/raw/version-2/images/Add_Data_Source.png" width="400" heighth="400">

 ## Install Dashboard
+I updated the projects Dashboard to add a little bit more flair.
+You can have a look at the dashboard [Grafana Docker Dashboard](https://grafana.net/dashboards/3890)

-I created a Dashboard template which is available on [Grafana Docker Dashboard](https://grafana.net/dashboards/179).
-Simply download the dashboard and select from the Grafana menu -> Dashboards -> Import
+The original project creator [bonovoxly](https://twitter.com/bonovoxly) created a nice dashboard available on [Grafana Docker Dashboard](https://grafana.net/dashboards/3890).
+Simply download the dashboard and select from the Grafana menu -> Dashboards -> Import and use the Dashboard ID `3890`

 This dashboard is intended to help you get started with monitoring.
 If you have any changes you would like to see in the Dashboard let me know so I can update Grafana site as well.